 "Given the multi-year nature of these types of projects, this shift should not significantly impact the ability to deliver the same number of originally planned projects that improve safety for people walking, biking, and driving at rail crossings," the budget states.

 The budget proposal elicited a mixed response from Bay Area lawmakers, with some lauding Newsom for maintaining most of the funding in areas such as drought resilience, flood control and fire prevention and others criticizing him for failing to make larger investments in areas like public transportation.

-"I am concerned about some of these cuts and delays," Becker (D-San Mateo) said.
+"I am concerned about some of these cuts and delays," Becker, D-San Mateo, told this news organization.
 "Fortunately, in my new positions as chair of the budget subcommittee I will work on keeping the climate change agenda moving forward."

 Becker also said he was pleased that the proposed budget generally protects his other key priorities, including an increase on per-pupil funding in K-12 education, investment in a universal preschool program and $30 million for the University of California system to offset the costs of replacing 902 spots for nonresident undergraduate students at three campuses with an equivalent number of California residents.

 "We were able to generally protect our priorities," he said.